isomerpages/moe-canberrapri/_canberra-experience-plus/Internationalisation Trip/Guangzhou, China 2025.md

 school in Guangzhou, China is <strong>The Second Primary School of Guangzhou Economic &amp; Technological Development District</strong>, while our partner school in Jakarta, Indonesia is <strong>Charis Global School</strong>.</p>
 <p>&nbsp;The internationalisation trips aim to:</p>
--&nbsp;&nbsp;&nbsp; facilitate the exchange of ideas and meaningful interactions to broaden students' global &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;perspectives;<br>
+<p>-&nbsp;&nbsp;&nbsp; facilitate the exchange of ideas and meaningful interactions
+to broaden students' global &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;perspectives;
-- &nbsp;&nbsp;&nbsp; develop 21st Century Competencies,
+<br>-&nbsp;&nbsp;&nbsp; develop 21st Century Competencies, including global
-including global and cross-cultural awareness, effective communication and collaboration skills, as well as critical, adaptive, and inventive thinking;<br>
+and cross-cultural awareness, effective communication and collaboration skills, as well as critical, adaptive, and inventive thinking;
--&nbsp;&nbsp;&nbsp; promote cross-cultural friendships and networking opportunities for students; and<br>
+<br>-&nbsp;&nbsp;&nbsp; promote cross-cultural friendships and networking
+opportunities for students; and
--&nbsp;&nbsp;&nbsp; foster a deeper appreciation of what it means to be Singaporean, strengthening their sense of &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;identity and belonging to the nation.
+<br>-&nbsp;&nbsp;&nbsp; foster a deeper appreciation of what it means to be
+Singaporean, strengthening their sense of &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;identity and belonging to the nation.</p>
 <p>&nbsp;<strong>[A]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Internationalisation Trip to Guangzhou, China</strong>
 </p>
 <p>&nbsp;From 10 to 14 November 2025, a group of 24 Primary 4 students and